microsoft/qsharp-language/Specifications/Language/3_Expressions/ValueLiterals.md

 | `(PauliX,(3,1))` | `(Pauli, (Int, Int))` |
 | | |

 Tuples containing a single item are treated as identical to the item itself, both in type and value.
-We refer to this a [singleton tuple equivalence](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/SingletonTupleEquivalence.md).
+We refer to this a [singleton tuple equivalence](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/SingletonTupleEquivalence.md#singleton-tuple-equivalence).

 Tuples are used to bundle values together into a single value, making it easier to pass them around.
 This makes it possible that every callable takes exactly one input and returns exactly one output.

-## User Defined Type Literals
+## Literals for User Defined Types

+Values of a [user defined type](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/4_TypeSystem#available-types) are constructed by invoking their constructor.
+A default constructor is automatically generated when [declaring the type](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/1_ProgramStructure/2_TypeDeclarations.md#type-declarations).
+It is currently not possible to define custom constructors.

+For instance, if `IntPair` has two items of type `Int`, then `IntPair(2, 3)` creates a new instance by invoking the default constructor.

 ## Operation Literals

+No literals exist for values of [operation type](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/4_TypeSystem#available-types); operations have to be [declared](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/1_ProgramStructure/3_CallableDeclarations.md#callable-declarations) on a global scope and new operations can be constructed locally using [partial application](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/PartialApplication.md#partial-application).

 ## Function Literals

+No literals exist for values of [function type](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/4_TypeSystem#available-types); functions have to be [declared](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/1_ProgramStructure/3_CallableDeclarations.md#callable-declarations) on a global scope and new functions can be constructed locally using [partial application](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/PartialApplication.md#partial-application).

 # Default Values